5α-Reductase 2 deficiency

-5αR2 is expressed in specific tissues and catalyzes the transformation of testosterone (T) to 5α-dihydrotestosterone (DHT).
-DHT plays a key role in the process of sexual differentiation in the external genitalia and prostate during development of the male fetus.
-5αR2D is a result of impaired 5αR2 activity resulting in decreased DHT levels.
-This defect results in a spectrum of phenotypes including overt genital ambiguity, hypospadias, and micropenis.
-Affected males still develop typical masculine features at puberty (deep voice, facial hair, muscle bulk) since most aspects of pubertal virilization are driven by testosterone, not DHT.

-Management of this condition in the context of sex assignment is a challenging and controversial area.
-Diagnostic availability, local laws, and parental anxiety all play roles in treatment decisions.

-The investigation of 5αR2D as a disease has played a key role in the biochemical characterization of the SRD5A2 gene, the 5αR2 enzyme, and DHT in male sexual differentiation.

-Presentation
+This rare deficiency causes atypical sex development in genetic males (people with a 46XY karyotype), with a broad spectrum of presentations most apparent in the genitalia.
+Many people with 5-alpha reductase deficiency are assigned female at birth based on their external genitalia.
+In other cases, affected infants are assigned male at birth based on their external genitalia, often an unusually small penis (micropenis) and the urethra opening on the underside of the penis (hypospadias).
+Still other affected infants may be assigned either female or male at birth as their external genitalia do not look clearly male or clearly female.

+During puberty, an increase in the levels of male sex hormones leads to the development of some secondary sex characteristics, such as increased muscle mass, deepening of the voice, development of pubic hair, and a growth spurt.
+The penis and scrotum may grow larger.
+People with 5-alpha reductase deficiency do not develop much facial or body hair.

+Signs and symptoms

-Mutations in the SRD5A2 gene can result in a 46,XY disorder of sex development (46,XY DSD) called 5α-reductase 2 deficiency (5αR2D).
-The mutations are inherited in an autosomal recessive pattern can be either homozygous or, less frequently, compound heterozygous loss-of-function.
-Affected males exhibit a broad spectrum of presentation including atypical genitalia (ranging from female appearing to undervirilized male), hypospadias, and isolated micropenis.
+Affected individuals exhibit a broad spectrum of presentation including atypical genitalia (ranging from female-appearing to underutilized male), hypospadias, and isolated micropenis.
 The internal reproductive structures (vasa deferentia, seminal vesicles, epididymides and ejaculatory ducts) are normal but testes are usually undescended and prostate hypoplasia is common.
 Males with the same mutations in SRD5A2 can have different phenotypes suggesting additional factors that are involved in clinical presentation.
-Females with the same mutations in SRD5A2 as affected males (as seen in siblings) are unaffected and have normal female phenotypes and reproductive function.
+Although people who are genetically female (with two X chromosomes in each cell) may inherit variants in both copies of the SRD5A2 gene, their sexual development is not affected.
+The development of female sex characteristics does not require DHT, so a lack of steroid 5-alpha reductase 2 activity does not cause physical changes in these individuals.

-Virilization of genitalia with voice deepening, development of muscle mass occur at puberty in affected males and height is not impaired.
+Virilization of genitalia with voice deepening, development of muscle mass occurs at puberty in affected individuals, and height is not impaired.
 Gynecomastia is uncommon and bone density is normal in contrast to 46,XY DSD from other causes such as partial androgen insensitivity syndrome and 17β-hydroxysteroid dehydrogenase 3 deficiency.
 Hair on the face and body is reduced and male pattern baldness does not occur.